sjones6/nestjs-mvc-boilerplate/README.md

 # nest-mvc-boilerplate

-There's a lot more to a full-stack Nestjs application that just a templating engine.
+There's more to a full-stack Nestjs application that just a templating engine.

+> :warning: **WIP**: this boilerplate is still in progress.
+See the [TODO](#todo) for what's left.

 ## Features